Political ecology: Relationship to conservation

 There is a divergence of ideas between conservation science and political ecology.
-With conservationists establishing protected areas to conserve biodiversity, "political ecologists have devoted some energy to the study of protected areas, which is unsurprising given political ecology's overall interest in forms of access to, and control over resources".
-The arguments against enclosure of land for conservation is that it harms local people and their livelihood systems, by denying them access.
+With conservationists establishing protected areas to conserve biodiversity, "political ecologists have devoted some energy to the study of protected areas, which is unsurprising given political ecology's overall interest in forms of access to, and control over, resources".
+Political ecologists argue against enclosure of land for conservation because it usually denies local people access to the land, harming them and hampering their livelihood systems.
 As Dove and Carpenter state, "indigenous people have important environmental knowledge which could contribute to conservation".
-The objection by political ecologists is that land use regulations are made by NGOs and the government, denying access, denying the ability of local people to conserve species and areas themselves, and rendering them more vulnerable through dispossession.
+Political ecologists object that it is NGOs and governments who generally impose land use regulations; in effect, this denies indigenous and other local people the ability themselves to conserve species and areas, rendering such people more vulnerable to dispossession.

 Power perspective in political ecology

-Power is inevitable at the core of political ecology.
-Political ecology in the view Greenberg and Park is a way of creating a synergy between a political economy that aligns power distribution with ecological analysis and economic activities in a wider version of bio-environmental relations.
-Political ecology explained by Bryant is the dynamic in politics that is associated with "discursive struggle" and material in the environment of less developed nations, showing how unequal relation in power makes up a political environment.
-In the view of Robbins, empirical exploration that shows the changes occurring in an environment in clear connection to power is termed political ecology.
+Power is at the core of political ecology.
+According to Greenberg and Park, political ecology is a way of creating a synergy between a political economy that aligns power distribution with ecological analysis and economic activities in a wider version of bio-environmental relations.
+Bryant explains political ecology as the dynamic in politics that is associated with "discursive struggle" and material in the environment of less developed nations, showing how unequal relations in power make up a political environment.
+In the view of Robbins, political ecology is a term for empirical explorations that show changes occurring in an environment in clear connection to power.

-With power taking the central role in political ecology, there is a need to clarify the perspectives of power and the contributors to these perspectives.
+Given the central role of power in political ecology, it is necessary to clarify the field's diverse perspectives on power.